 The Township is organized under the Optional Municipal Charter Law as a Mayor-Council form of government conducted every two years.
 The governing body consists of five members with three elected to represent their wards.
 The terms are four-year staggered terms.
-The Mayor and the remaining two members of the governing body are elected at large for four-year terms.
-Daily operations are entrusted to the Business Administrator, appointed by the Mayor with advice and consent of Council.
+The mayor and the remaining two members of the governing body are elected at large for four-year terms.
+Daily operations are entrusted to the business administrator, appointed by the mayor with advice and consent of council.

 According to the U.S. Census, the 2020 population for the Township of Delran was 17,882, a 5.8 percent increase from the 2010 Census.
 Data from the 2021 American Community Survey 5-Year Population Estimates indicate that 14.4 percent is 65 years of age or older, 5.9 percent of the population is 5 years of age or younger, 4 percent is non-English speaking, 8.7 percent has a disability, and 5 percent is below the poverty level.
-Communities must deploy a support system that enables all populations to safely reach shelters or to quickly evacuate a hazard area.